aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/export-techniques/exporting-dxf-to-wmf-format/_index.md

 A: Explore detailed documentation at [Aspose.CAD for .NET Documentation](https://reference.aspose.com/cad/net/).

 **Q: Is there a free trial available?**
 A: Yes, you can experience Aspose.CAD for .NET with a free trial.
-Visit [here](https://releases.aspose.com/) for more information.
+Visit the [Aspose releases page](https://releases.aspose.com/) for more information.

 **Q: How can I get support for Aspose.CAD for .NET?**
 A: For any queries or assistance, visit the [Aspose.CAD Forum](https://forum.aspose.com/c/cad/19).

 **Q: Can I purchase a temporary license?**
-A: Yes, you can obtain a temporary license from [here](https://purchase.aspose.com/temporary-license/).
+A: Yes, you can obtain a temporary license from the [Aspose temporary license page](https://purchase.aspose.com/temporary-license/).

 ---